atoy3731/prehook-test/chart/README.md

-# Test
+# Prehook Check

-Testing this out

-This is a test
-- Test
-- Foo
-- Bar
+Standard README for a Helm Chart